droyo/dnscache-stats/README.md

 	dnscache-stats [-i 60s] [-t metrics-template] [-f file] graphite-host[:port]

 Dnscache-stats will read data on standard input, and upload various metrics to the provided server using Graphite's [plain-text protocol format][2].
-If graphite-host is "-", metrics are written to standard error instead.
+If graphite-host is a file name (begins with '.' or '/'), metrics are appended to the file instead.
 All data read on stdin is echoed to stdout, unmodified, so that dnscache-stats can be used as a log script for dnscache:

 	#!/bin/sh
 	exec setuidgid Gdnslog graphite-stats graphite.example.net | \